RamVadranam/jsautomation/README.md

 This tutorial is about setup automation project using webdriverio and cucumber.

-Test execution with scenario Outline and tabular data
+Test execution with scenario Outline and tabular data example

 To run project on your local install latest version of nodejs on your machine

 download project

-# cd jsautomation
+ `cd jsautomation`

-Run 'npm i' to install all the devDependencies
+Run `npm i` to install all the dependencies

-Execute cucumber scripts using following command
+`npm run test` - execute test cases

-#npm run test
+`npm run p` - auto format js files